Tamiko Thiel:

 |

-As a product designer I try to find visual forms that express the emotional meaning an object has for
+This is my most comprehensive, illustrated article discussing the theory, history and concepts behind the visual design of the Connection Machine.
+As product designer and artist I try to find visual forms that express the emotional meaning an object has for

 its creators and its users.
 With the Connection Machine, at a time in the early 1980s when computers were